isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ---

-<div id="st-business"></div>
+<div id="social"></div>

 ### c.
 Short-Term Visitors

-Travellers who need to only make a short-term business trip to Singapore may use the lanes below.
+Travellers who need to only make a short-term visits to Singapore may use the lanes below.
 Only travellers with travel history to the listed countries/regions before arriving in Singapore may use the respective lanes.

 <table>
 	<thead>